Patient Rights & Responsibilities

 The patient has the right to mechanisms to resolve potential, or actual, issues arising in supporting patient's rights.
 The health center supports the right to have prompt resolution of concerns about your care.
 If you have a concern, we encourage you to:

-- Place your concern in writing and address it to the Corporate Compliance Office at Salina Regional Health Center.
+- Place your concern in writing and address it to the Patient Advocate at Salina Regional Health Center.

-If your concern is not taken care of you can call the Kansas Department of Health and Environment at 1−800−842−0078.
+If your concern is not taken care of you can call the Kansas Department of Health and Environment at 1−800−842−0078 or the Quality Improvement Organization (KEPRO) at 1-855-408-8557.
 You may also use this number if you want to discuss quality of care issues, coverage decisions, and appeal a premature discharge.

 Confidentiality / Privacy

 - Personal privacy.

 - Confidentiality of medical record and information about care.

 - Access the information contained in medical record within a reasonable time.
 The hospital must not frustrate the legitimate efforts of individuals to gain access to their own medical records and must actively seek to meet these requests as quickly as its record keeping system permits.
 The patient must be allowed to inspect and obtain a copy of their health information that is held by providers.
 Providers must not withhold information except under the following circumstances: psychotherapy notes, correctional facility health records when potential harm may occur, the potential danger of access to the life or physical safety of the individual or others is suspected, confidentially gleaned from a source other than the patient, information collected during the course of research for which patient has consented, protected CLIA information, the information is compiled for a civil, criminal, or administrative proceeding, the request is made by an authorized individual but it is determined that access may cause harm to the patient or others.

 - Have the information in the medical record explained to them by qualified staff or their doctor.